Huge: This Will Change The 2nd Amendment Landscape Forever

 What is the Roberts v.
 ATF lawsuit challenging?

-Why was the lawsuit filed in Kentucky?
+Why is the lawsuit filed in Kentucky considered strategic?

 Related News